semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 ### Audit column

-Findings from cards of this column are hidden from developers by default.
+Findings from cards placed in this column are hidden from developers by default.
-They will not block merging pull requests or be reported in the code review process.
+They will not block merging of pull requests or be reported in the code review process.
 You can [set these findings to notify you](#setting-up-notifications) via various channels.

 :::tip